 The second leg is Tradition.
 Tradition consists of the interpretation of God’s purposes by past generations of Christians.
 Especially valued are the interpretations offered by early Church Fathers and the Church Councils, including the First Council of Nicaea.
 The First Council of Nicaea wrote the Nicene Creed, which Episcopalians recite every week.
 The Creed reminds us of the nature of God as Father, Son and Holy Spirit.

 The third leg is Reason.
 Episcopalians understand that God makes human beings in his image, which includes gifting us with complex, reasoning minds.
 We honor God’s gift when we use our minds to think deeply about God’s will, consulting Scripture, Tradition, and the myriad ways that God is revealed in the world around us.

 The Book of Common Prayer is an important part of Episcopal life and worship.
 The Prayer Book includes a wealth of prayers and liturgies for virtually every occasion.
 It serves as a way to center our lives in Christ.

 As mentioned above, the word "Episcopal" is derived from the Greek word for "bishop."
 Thus, our very name means that The Episcopal Church is structured around bishops.
 Episcopal bishops, like bishops in the Orthodox and Roman Catholic churches, trace their authority all the way back to the generation of Christ's apostles through a historical process of the laying on of hands known as apostolic succession.

-Each bishop oversees a geographic area called a diocese.
+Each bishop oversees a geographic area called a diocese (ours is the Episcopal Diocese of Southwestern Virginia).
 Within a diocese are local congregations called parishes.
 A parish consists of a body of baptized Christians, often served by ordained priests and deacons.